Hair Strengthening 101: Best Treatment, Products, and More

 Causes of Weak Hair

-It’s true, there are many causes of hair weakness.
+It’s true there are many causes of hair weakness.
 Some may be easy to pinpoint, such as loving your flat iron a little too much, while others may be harder, such as an undiagnosed medical condition.
-If you’re doing all the right things to no avail, or are experiencing other symptoms in addition to weak hair, consulting your doctor is always a healthy path to take!
+If you’re doing all the right things to no avail or experiencing other symptoms besides weak hair, consulting your doctor is always a healthy path to take!
 In the meantime, here are some causes to check off your list.

-2. Genetics This answer could be frustrating for some and a relief to others but either way, it’s no secret genetics play a huge role in just about everything.
+2. Genetics: This answer could be frustrating for some and a relief to others, but it’s no secret that genetics play a huge role in just about everything.
 So if you feel like you’re doing everything right and still struggling with weak hair, know that genetics can be at play!

-3. Imbalanced Diet Weak hair can be a good indicator of an improper diet, including eating disorders.
-Deficiencies in certain vitamins and minerals — Iron, Zinc, Vitamin D, and B12 to name a few — can negatively impact your hair shaft’s composition, causing overall weakness, hair loss, and more.
+3. Imbalanced Diet: Weak hair can be a good indicator of an improper diet, including eating disorders.
+Deficiencies in specific vitamins and minerals — Iron, Zinc, Vitamin D, and B12, to name a few — can negatively impact your hair shaft’s composition, causing overall weakness, hair loss, and more.

-4. Bleach or Hair Dye Bleach works by breaking down your hair’s pigment, which also breaks down the natural fatty acids on the hair shaft, weakening your strands.
+4. Bleach or Hair Dye: Bleach breaks down your hair’s pigment, which also breaks down the natural fatty acids on the hair shaft, weakening your strands.
 Although less abrasive, dye still contains harmful chemicals that can weaken and damage hair.

 How to Strengthen Hair

-2. Wash Less Sometimes, less really is more, and that’s especially true when it comes to washing your hair.
-Overwashing can strip your hair of its natural oils, which then stimulates too much oil production, leaving you with dry hair and a greasy scalp.
-Find a number that works for you, just try not to wash more than every other day and be patient as your scalp adjusts.
+2. Wash Less: Sometimes, less really is more, especially when washing your hair.
+Overwashing can strip your hair of its natural oils, stimulating too much oil production, leaving you with dry hair and a greasy scalp.
+Find a number that works for you.
+Just try not to wash more than every other day, and be patient as your scalp adjusts.
 Curly hair folks should consider co-washing, which is just subbing out shampoo for conditioner every other wash.
 Think of all the shampoo you’ll save.

-3. Massage Scalp Not only does it feel amazing, but scientific research suggests there are also amazing benefits.
-Scalp massages stimulate blood circulation which sends oxygen to the hair follicle and nutrients to the root.
+3. Massage Scalp: Not only does it feel amazing, but scientific research suggests amazing benefits.
+Scalp massages stimulate blood circulation, sending oxygen to the hair follicle and nutrients to the root.
 This has been shown to bolster hair growth and thickness while also doing wonders for your mental health by reducing stress hormone levels, blood pressure, and heart rate.

-4. Moisture When looking into hair health, the word “moisture” is never far behind.
-Moisturized hair is more elastic, less prone to breakage and tangles, and just overall healthier.
+4. Moisture: The word “moisture” is never far behind when looking into hair health.
+Moisturized hair is more elastic, less prone to breakage and tangles, and healthier overall.
 Luckily for you, there are gobs of products out there to help — conditioners, serums, oils, sprays, leave-ins — you name it.
 So test out some new fun products and embrace the healthy shine.

 Five Quick Tips for Preventing Weak Hair

-We’ve combed through some causes of weak hair and how to strengthen hair, but for the on-the-go people, we’ve compiled a short list of easy prevention tips.
+We’ve combed through some causes of weak hair and how to strengthen hair, but we’ve compiled a short list of easy prevention tips for on-the-go people.

-3. Do not overprocess Hair Probably the hardest thing to let go of next to hot tools, but parting ways with dye or bleach can save your hair.
-If you’re not ready, just make sure you have it done by a professional and don’t skimp on the moisture.
+3. Do Not Overprocess Hair: Probably the hardest thing to let go of next to hot tools, but parting ways with dye or bleach can save your hair.
+If you’re not ready, ensure you have it done by a professional, and don’t skimp on the moisture.

 Hair Strengthening Products

-There are some great hair strengthening products out there, most of which focus on moisturizing and protection.
-Depending on your hair type, finding the products best for you can take some trial and error, but can really aid you in your hair strengthening treatment.
+There are some great hair-strengthening products out there, most of which focus on moisturizing and protection.
+Depending on your hair type, finding the best products for you can take some trial and error, but it can aid you in your hair-strengthening treatment.

 2. Serums and oils These are another great way to lock in moisture and strengthen hair.
 Hair serums work great for those trying to combat frizz and enhance your hair’s natural texture.
 Hair oils are traditionally made from coconut, jojoba, or argan oils and help nourish your hair while giving it a healthy glow!